Capsule vs Nimble (2018): Comparison Review of Two CRM Systems for SMEs

-With Nimble, you also have the option of importing some social contacts - for example Twitter followers - and a limit of 10,000 applies here.
+With Nimble, you also have the option of importing your Twitter contacts.

 If you need to store more contacts, Nimble will charge you $10 per user per month for every additional 10,000 records; with Capsule, additional contact headroom is possible via negotiation.

 With both Nimble and Capsule, you get 2GB of storage per user.
-Nimble allow you to add additional space in 10GB increments for $10 per account per month.
+Nimble allows you to add additional space in 10GB increments for $10 per account per month.
 It's not clear what the costs are for increasing the storage limits on Capsule.